Things That Keep Me Awake At Night

 Rob: How have you fared managing the pandemic?

 Head of School: Well, as I mentioned before, we have had dozens of expenses for which we had not budgeted.
 Planning for school reopening took place over the summer.
-That was a stressful process because federal, state, and local protocols kept changing.
-The experts kept discovering more about the coronavirus, how it was transmitted, and which protective measures were effective.
+That process was stressful because federal, state, and local protocols changed.
+The experts kept discovering more about the coronavirus, its transmission, and which protective measures were effective.
 We went through several alert stages throughout the spring and summer, making reopening with in-person instruction uncertain.
-Fortunately, the pandemic subsided enough that we were able to open for 2020-2021.
+Fortunately, the pandemic subsided enough to open for 2020-2021.
 What the future holds is another matter of great concern to me, my staff, and our board of trustees.

 Rob: How are your teachers and other program staff managing?